-Impact on the beaches in Cell 10
+Impact on beaches in Shetland

-A large number of the beach units within the Orkney Islands are in the form of pocket or bayhead type beaches.
+The majority of beach units within the Shetland Islands are in the form of pocket or bayhead type beaches.
 The planshape of such beaches does not change dramatically as incident wave conditions in the nearshore zone are normally experienced from a relatively narrow wave window due to diffraction and refraction effects.
 Hence changes in wave direction are unlikely to have as much of an effect as they would do on an open, straight coast.
-Similarly there is little longshore transport evident as most of these beaches have orientated to a position dependent upon the incident wave conditions with no long term nett drift occurring.
-Thus a change in wave heights (of the magnitude likely to be experienced) will have no obvious effect on longshore transport processes.
-Research into the influence of sea level rise on pocket beaches (Diserens et al, 1992) also concluded that there was no clear linkage between sea level rise and the position of the high water line under the present day (relatively low) rates of change.
-However, there is some evidence to suggest that some of the pocket beaches around Orkney, e.g. Bay of Skaill, have not yet reached an equilibrium planshape possibly due to the continued (slow) submergence of the islands since the last Ice Age.
-If the rate of increase in sea level relative to the land mass is exacerbated due to climatic changes this could cause increased erosion as the planshapes of these bays adjust.
+There is little longshore sediment transport evident as most of these beaches have orientated to a stable position relative to the incident wave conditions with no long term nett drift occurring.
+Hence a change in wave heights (of the magnitude likely to be experienced) will have no obvious effect on longshore transport processes.
+Research into the influence of sea level rise on pocket beaches (Diserens et al, 1992) also concluded that there was no clear linkage between sea level rise and the position of the high water line.
+However, the tidal range around the coast of Shetland is much lower than that experienced around much of the British Isles.
+Slight changes in mean sea level may have a greater impact upon the coastline of Shetland than would be experienced on coastlines with a larger tidal range.
+Where tidal ranges are low, beach units tend to be in a more stable dynamic equilibrium state.
+Hence, minor changes, such as in sea level, may be more noticeable on such coastlines.
+For instance, slight increases in mean sea level may cause minor alterations in the diffraction/refraction of wave conditions as they approach the shoreline causing a redistribution of sediment within a particular beach unit.
+The locations where such effects could be most obvious are at features such as St Ninian's tombolo where minor changes in the incident wave climate could produce a redistribution of the beach material within the system and at worst result in a permanent breach of the feature.
+The response of such a system will depend critically upon the amount of sediment available.